-A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Fail Additic onal Information: 10/10 non-decorative images included alternative text.
-Images were found on pages 9, 10, 13, 19, 21, 36, 37, 41, 42, and 43.
-The text-to-speech function read the directory for the picture instead of reading the alternative text.
-Figures alternative text failed. В. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-N/A Additic onal Information: No Decorative images found.
+11 A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Fail Additional Information: 0/10 non-decorative images included alternative text.
+Images were found on pages 2 (3 images), 3 (3 images), 4 (3 images), and 5.
 Figures alternative text failed.
+B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
+N/A Additional Information: No decorative images found.
+Figures alternative text failed.
 C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Fail Additic onal Information: 0/10 complex images had descriptive alternative text.
-Images were found on pages 22 (2 tables), 24, 29, 34, 35, 39 (2 tables), 40, and 50.
-All complex images did not have alternative text that conveyed meaning on the images.
-The text-to-speech function read the directory for the picture instead of reading the alternative text.
+Fail Additional Information: 0/10 complex images had descriptive alternative text.
+Images were found on pages 5 (4 images), 6, 7 (2 images), 10, 43, and 58.
+All complex images had alternative text that conveyed meaning on the images.
 Figures alternative text failed.